-As the Republic of Yemen government (RoYG) continues to make progress on their political transition, the United States will seek to support Yemen by providing humanitarian assistance, delivering economic assistance, supporting good governance, encouraging expanded political participation, assisting with the development of a professional and capable security sector, and providing security assistance to combat the threat of violent extremism.
-The U.S. government will also continue to support the Yemeni private sector and non-governmental partners, in conjunction with the ROYG, to improve standards of living, reduce poverty and unemployment, expand infrastructure and access to services by advocating for improved policies and regulations in order to enhance the business investment and operational climate in the country.
-A fact sheet on fiscal year 2012 U.S. assistance to Yemen, as of August 2012, can be found here.
+We support the Yemeni government and people with a comprehensive strategy to promote the political, economic, and security sector reforms underpinning the country’s Gulf Cooperation Council (GCC)-brokered political transition initiative.
+Our aid is also focused on partnering with the Yemeni government to meet the critical needs of its citizens.
+The United States provides humanitarian assistance, delivers economic assistance, supports good governance, encourages expanded political participation, assists with the development of a professional and capable security sector, and provides security assistance to combat the threat of violent extremism.
+The U.S. government also continues to support the Yemeni private sector and non-governmental partners, in conjunction with the Yemeni government, to improve standards of living, reduce poverty and unemployment, expand infrastructure and access to services by advocating for improved policies and regulations in order to enhance the business investment and operational climate in the country.

 Bilateral Economic Relations